 You can apply for child maintenance if you are the biological or adoptive parent or otherwise legal guardian of a child.
 You can do so via a private agreement or by using the government's Child Maintenance Service.

-How to calculate child maintenance payments
+How to calculate child maintenance payments in 2023

 Use the child maintenance calculator on the UK government website to calculate future child maintenance payment estimates.
 To do so, you will need to have details about the other parent's income and benefits to hand.
 You may also be asked how many nights the child currently spends at your co-parent's home.